vk-cs/docs-public/docs/en/intro/billing/concepts/physical-corporate/physical-corporate.md

 Legal entities work with VK Cloud either on the basis of contracts [public offer](/en/intro/start/legal/) of the relevant services, or under an individual contract.

-For all questions related to contracts, please contact the VK Cloud Document management department:
+If you have any questions related to contracts, please write to the document management department of VK Cloud at [docs_vktech@vk.company](mailto:docs_vktech@vk.company).

-- in [region](/en/tools-for-using-services/account/concepts/regions) Moscow — at the address docs_vktech@vk.company;
-- in the region of Kazakhstan — at the address accountvk@qazcloud.kz.

 ### Public offer agreements

 By default, all users work under public offer contracts.
 On the part of VK Cloud, public offer agreements are concluded:

-- for projects in region Moscow — on behalf of “VK” LLC, registered in the Russian Federation;
+- For projects in region Moscow — on behalf of “VK” LLC, registered in the Russian Federation.
-- for projects in the region of Kazakhstan — on behalf of “QazCloud” LLP, registered in Kazakhstan.
+- For projects in the region of Kazakhstan — on behalf of “QazCloud” LLP, registered in Kazakhstan.

 ### Individual agreement

-if your legal entity is not a resident of the country corresponding to the project region, or you need more flexible terms of the contract — for example, a [postpaid](#post_payment) settlement scheme — [enter into an individual agreement](../../service-management/corporate#conclusion_of_an_individual_contract) with VK Cloud.
+If your legal entity is not a resident of the country corresponding to the project region, or you need more flexible terms of the contract — for example, a [postpaid](#post_payment) settlement scheme — [enter into an individual agreement](../../service-management/corporate#conclusion_of_an_individual_contract) with VK Cloud.

 </tabpanel>
 </tabs>